-To date there have been seven implementations of Meetings of Opposites.
+To date there have been ten implementations of Meetings of Opposites.

 - In 2012: a one-day event with an encounter between Pat Michaels, former UVa faculty member, and Dr. Frederick Joyce, a presenter for the Climate Reality Project, for an audience of students in the Upward Bound program at UVa.
 Here is the original general Proposal for Meetings of Opposites with a report on that first Meeting: MoO Proposal and Report